Academic Regulations and Requirements

 STEP 3: The Graduate Student Affairs Office will submit your application to the Academic Program Director for review.
 If accepted, the Graduate Student Affairs office will notify you.

 STEP 4: If accepted, contact the faculty teaching the course and obtain written approval.

 STEP 5: If approved by the course faculty, please submit written approval to the Graduate Student Affairs office.

 STEP 6: Set up a meeting with an advisor in the GSA office.
 In this meeting, the advisor will provide an orientation to USF and complete the necessary documentation to facilitate registration.

 Please Note: If you are currently enrolled in a graduate program and you are receiving financial aid from your home institution, you will need to request the necessary financial aid paperwork from your home institution.
-Please provide the financial aid documentation to the One Stop Office.
+Please provide the financial aid documentation to the Financial Aid Office.

 Readmission applicants are any student previously enrolled in an MBA or Graduate Management program offered at the School of Management based on the categories set forth below.
 Applicants may apply to only one of these programs each year.

 A. Students in good academic standing who, within the past five years, have withdrawn from the University, left the University without filing a Leave of Absence, or whose Leave of Absence has expired.

 B. Students who were previously enrolled in a graduate program and were unable to meet the required minimum degree completion time of 5 years (time is counted from the beginning of a student’s graduate program, regardless of any leave of absence taken);

 C. Students who were previously enrolled in a graduate program and were dismissed for not meeting the required minimum GPA of 3.0.
 Students who have been dismissed due to poor academic performance or for academic dishonesty may be eligible to reapply after one full academic year.
 Please note: students who have been expelled or dismissed with cause by the Integrity Committee are not eligible to re-apply